pivotal/docs-tap/opting-out-telemetry.hbs.md

 # Opt out of telemetry collection

-There are two components for telemetry collection in Tanzu Application Platform under the VMware Customer Experience Improvement Program (CEIP):
+There are two components for telemetry collection in Tanzu Application Platform (commonly known as TAP) under the VMware Customer Experience Improvement Program (CEIP):

 1. The standard CEIP telemetry collection
 2. Pendo telemetry from Tanzu Application Platform GUI